-The 7 Best Stock Research Websites
+The 9 Best Stock Research Websites

-You might need:
+You might be looking for:

-Or, most likely, some combination of all of them.
+Or more likely, some combination of all of them.

 A quick look at the best stock research websites

-Our pick Best for Pricing
+| Our pick | Best for | Pricing |

-Stock Analysis Best overall Free
+| Stock Analysis | Best overall | Free |

-Seeking Alpha Opinionated research & analysis Paid
+| Seeking Alpha | Opinionated stock research & analysis | Paid |

-TradingView Charts and technical analysis Primarily paid
+| TradingView | Charts and technical analysis | Primarily paid |

-Morningstar Mutual funds Primarily free
+| Morningstar | Mutual funds | Primarily free |

-Yahoo Finance Stock market news Free
+| Yahoo Finance | Stock market news | Free |

 1. Best website for researching stocks: Stock Analysis

-• Pricing: Free
+- Pricing: Free

 Stock Analysis is the best website for free stock information for regular investors.

-You can think of it like Yahoo Finance, but better — it's faster, has more comprehensive and accurate data, and a more user-friendly interface.
+You can think of it like Yahoo Finance, but better — it's faster, has more comprehensive and accurate data, and has a more user-friendly interface.

 For stocks, this includes financials (income statements, balance sheets, and cash flow statements), statistics and financial ratios, dividend information, and a company profile.
+But that's not all.

 Another popular feature is the stock screener.
-There are 241 screener filters covering a broad range of qualitative and quantitative data points, so you can uncover new stock ideas with a few clicks.
+There are 272 screener filters covering a broad range of qualitative and quantitative data points, so you can uncover new stock ideas with a few clicks.

 We also have stock lists, an ETF screener, an IPO calendar, an earnings calendar, corporate actions history, and a newsfeed.
-All of this is completely free, no sign-up required.
+All of this is completely free — no sign-up required.

 You can also create up to 5 customizable watchlists with 25 symbols per watchlist with a free account.

+These contributors are individual investors or teams of analysts who scrutinize investments and make buy/sell/hold recommendations based on their research.
 Each article is submitted to Seeking Alpha's editors, who check it for accuracy, thoroughness, and quality.
-If it passes review, it is published on the site.
+Once it passes review, it gets published on the site.

 Altogether, Seeking Alpha publishes over 1,000 new articles per week.